gravitational/teleport-plugins/access/mattermost/README.md

 This guide assumes that you have:

-- Teleport Enterprise 4.2.8 or newer
+- Teleport 6.1.0 or newer
 - Admin privileges with access to `tctl`
 - Mattermost account with admin privileges.